 In Europe, privacy is a high value asset.
 For this reason, Bluetooth Low Energy (BLE) has been identified as a possible technology to anonymously track contacts.
 Here you can learn more about the fundamental principle of this approach.

 It is our mission to give users transparency and control over their BLE data.
-For this purpose, the new Android app (beta version in the Play Store) of BitsaboutMe detects BLE devices in the immediate vicinity of the user.
+For this purpose, the new Android app (available on Play Store) of BitsaboutMe detects BLE devices in the immediate vicinity of the user.
 These can be smartphones and many other mobile devices, such as headsets, smart watches, speakers and more, as well as permanently installed BT beacons.
 Not all of these devices can be assigned as clearly as Corona tracing apps will.
 We therefore display all devices that have been recognized for at least 2 minutes with a certain strength, i.e. in the immediate vicinity of the user.
 However, distance measurement via BLE is error-prone, as the signal strength depends on many different factors (tissues, facilites, etc.).

 At BitsaboutMe, we were quite surprised how widespread BLE has become.
 There can be no question that this topic only turned out to be interesting with the advent of Corona apps.
 Walking through Bern, you can record hundreds of Bluetooth (BT) contacts in a few minutes.
 Apple iPhones are currently of particular importance in this measurement.
 The reason for this is that they send out their own beacon signal and can be detected by it. iPhones and most other BLE devices protect the privacy of their users by sending out an anonymous identification number (the so called “MAC address”).
 The MAC address changes randomly every 10-15 minutes.
 This prevents a user from being tracked by his ID for a long period of time.
 However, this also means that when counting BT contacts, individual devices will appear multiple times.